IMPORTANT SAFETY INFORMATION

 Vaccination with MenQuadfi may not protect all vaccine recipients.

-adolescents and adults, rates of solicited adverse reactions following a booster dose were comparable
+adults, rates of solicited adverse reactions following a booster dose were

-to those observed following primary vaccination.
-Other adverse reactions may occur.
+comparable to those observed following primary vaccination.
+Other adverse reactions

 REFERENCES: